 Some things you should know:

-* Most towns allow shellfishing only in certain areas on the shoreline.
+* Most towns allow shellfishing only in certain areas along the shoreline.

 * In some towns, you can only dig on specified days of the week.